-Are You Prepared for a 2020 Lease Audit?
+Are You Prepared For A 2021 Lease Audit?

-Businesses have endured many unexpected changes and disruptions during 2020, and the impact on corporate real estate and the workplace has been drastic.
-As your organization adapts for the future and evaluates the cost of office occupancy, you should take action now by preparing to conduct a 2020 lease audit early next year.
-These preparations include diligently recording relevant information as it occurs, gathering pertinent records, communications and then requesting additional information from landlords where gaps are noted.
+Businesses have endured many unexpected changes and disruptions during the past two years, and the impact on corporate real estate and the workplace has been drastic.
+As your organization adapts for the future and evaluates the cost of office occupancy, you should take action now by preparing to conduct a 2021 lease audit in the upcoming months.
+These preparations include diligently recording relevant information, gathering pertinent records and communications, and then requesting additional information from landlords where inconsistencies are noted.

-In 2020, most businesses experienced several months of normal office operations, followed by many months of remote working, then, in some cases, followed by there-opening and re-occupancy of the office space.
-For these reasons, conducting a lease audit will be particularly important for the 2020 operating year.
-By taking a proactive approach to lease auditing, your business could see significant cost reductions by recovering past overpayments and preventing future ones.
+During 2021, most businesses experienced fits and starts with executing their re-opening and re-occupancy of the office space.
+For these reasons, conducting a lease audit will be particularly important for the 2021 operating year.
+By taking a proactive approach to lease auditing, your business could gain valuable insight and perhaps see significant cost reductions by recovering past overpayments and preventing future ones.

 Is your organization prepared?
-You should be able to answer each of the following questions for all buildings where you lease space.
+If so, you should be able to answer the following questions for all buildings where you lease space.

 - Do you have complete records of the landlord’s pre-COVID-19 operating expenses?

-- Do you have a comprehensive understanding of post-COVID-19 operational changes and how they affect your office space?
+- Do you have a comprehensive understanding of COVID-19-related operational changes and how they affect your office space?

-- Can you identify which 2020 costs are nonrecurring or indicative of ongoing property structural changes?
+- Can you identify which 2021 costs are nonrecurring or indicative of permanent property changes?

-- Can you distinguish between capital expenditures versus customary operating expenses?
+- Can you distinguish between capital expenditures versus reasonable and customary operating expenses?

 - Have you examined the specific provisions in each of your leases to determine who may be responsible for various costs?

-- Has the landlord communicated with you directly regarding changes in the building?
+- Has the landlord communicated with you directly regarding changes made in the building or its operations?

 - Is there transparency about the landlord’s new costs, equipment and services?